AlexIsBadWithComputers/VMSetup/README.md

 ```

 This will then execute all the installation scripts.
 Note that this will take some time depending on your internet connection, and will use > 8 Gb of disk.

+**NOTE**: This does reboot (and automatically resume installation) your VM, so you will lose connection.